HHasib/restaurant_management/README.md

 # restaurant_management
-This is simple restaurant management software created using python particular for My school's food fest.
+This is a simple restaurant management software created using python3.
+This was created paricularly particular for my school's food fest.